strategicdata/pmhc-mds-spec/doc/user-documentation/data-extraction.rst

    asked to select an organisation name.
 3. Select the name of the organisation from the drop down list.
-4. Click the first calendar icon to select the start date and then the second calendar icon to select the start date.
+4. Click the first calendar icon to select the start date and then the second calendar icon to select the end date.
-5. Select the 'Include data without associated dates' for a comprehensive listing of all data within these dates.
-EG> If this is left unselected, you will not see those clients who have a referral, but no service contacts within this date.
+5. The start date of and episode is derived from the date of the first service contact.
+   Therefore, if an episode doesn't have any associated service contacts, there will be no start date for the episode and they will not be included in the data extract.
+   If you would like to include episodes, clients and practitioners without associated service contacts click the 'Include data without associated dates' checkbox.
 6. Select the File Type you'd like this data downloaded in.

    .. figure:: screen-shots/view-data-extract-form.png
       :alt: PMHC MDS File Selected

-7. Click the Blue 'Download' button.
+7. Click the Blue 'Request' button.

-!!!!!check below info!!!!!

-You will receive confirmation that your file download request has been received.
-The data file will now be extracted and you will shortly receive an email informing you when the download is available to be viewed.

-Please email support@pmhc-mds.com if you don't receive an email within one hour.

-How to view your download file
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can view a downloaded data extraction file, by following these steps:

-1. Navigate to the 'Data Extraction' tab.
+8. A dialogue box will be displayed, showing that the file is being requested from the server.
+9. When the file is ready, a 'File ready for download' message will be displayed.
+10. Click the 'Download' button.
+11. Your data extract will be downloaded to your computer.